Pharmacology

 Special Requirements for the Ph.D.
 Degree

-Because the field of pharmacology encompasses many disciplines, the department’s flexible program of study toward the Ph.D. degree permits students to concentrate in areas of their particular interest.
-Students must take both terms of the graduate seminar course (PHAR 501 and PHAR 502) or equivalents from another department.
-The other courses will be selected based on each student’s interest but must include at least one of the following courses: PHAR 504, PHAR 528, and PHAR 529.
-Pharmacology students must also take PHAR 540, Developing and Writing a Scientific Research Proposal, in the spring term of their second year.
-Students are required to do three laboratory rotations in their first year.
-The Graduate School requires a grade of Honors for a minimum of two courses.
-Honors for rotations cannot be used toward this requirement.
-Students must meet the Honors requirement prior to being admitted to candidacy.
-Students must pass a total of five courses and maintain an overall High Pass average.
-A grade of Honors or High Pass is required for the core Pharmacology courses.
-Student progress toward these goals is reviewed at the end of the second term.
+The field of pharmacology encompasses many disciplines.
+Flexibility in the Pharmacology Graduate Program permits students to concentrate in the areas of their particular interest.
+Students are required to take at least five courses.
+Students must take both terms of the graduate seminar course (PHAR 501 and PHAR 502) or equivalent courses from another program.
+The other three required courses are selected based on the interest of each student, but must include at least one of the following core courses: PHAR 504, PHAR 528PHAR 529, MB&B 720, MB&B 752, or other DGS-approved BBS courses.
+Students are also required to do three laboratory rotations in their first year (PHAR 506).
+The graduate school requires a grade of Honors for a minimum of two courses.
+Honors for rotations cannot be used toward this requirement and only one Honors grade from PHAR 501/PHAR 502 can count toward this requirement.
+Students must meet this Honors requirement prior to being admitted to candidacy and must maintain an overall High Pass average.
+A grade of Honors or High Pass is required for the selected core courses.
+Student progress toward these goals is reviewed at the end of the second and subsequent terms.

 Prior to registering for a second year of study, students must successfully complete PHAR 580, The Responsible Conduct of Research, or the equivalent from another department.
 In addition, B&BS 503, RCR Refresher for Senior BBS Students, must be completed by the end of the fourth year.
+PHAR 580 and B&BS 503 do not count towards the five required courses.

-An important aspect of graduate training in pharmacology is the acquisition of teaching skills through the participation in courses related to the student’s scientific interests.
+An important aspect of graduate training in pharmacology is the acquisition of teaching skills through participation in teaching courses related to the student’s scientific interests.
 These opportunities can be drawn from a diverse menu of lecture, laboratory, and seminar courses given at the undergraduate, graduate, and medical school levels.
 Ph.D. students are required to participate in two terms (or the equivalent) of teaching.
 Students are not expected to teach during their first year.

-M.D./Ph.D.
+M.D.-Ph.D.
 Students

-M.D./Ph.D. students must satisfy all of the above requirements for the Ph.D. with the following modifications: (1) only two of three laboratory rotations are required; (2) some medical school courses (except Pharmacology) can qualify as Graduate School courses as long as the M.D./Ph.D. student registers for them in OCS (Online Course Selection); and (3) only one term of teaching is required.
-Current Graduate School courses cannot be used to fulfill any medical school course requirements.
+M.D.-Ph.D. students must satisfy all of the above requirements for the Ph.D. with the following modifications: (1) only two of three laboratory rotations are required; (2) some medical-school courses (except pharmacology) can qualify as graduate-school courses as long as the M.D.-Ph.D. student registers for them in OCS (Online Course Selection); and (3) only one term of teaching is required.
+Current graduate-school courses cannot be used to fulfill any medical-school course requirements.

 Master’s Degrees